In-N-Out Burger: Second generation

 In 1976, 24-year-old Rich Snyder became the company president after his father's death.
 Along with his brother Guy, Rich had begun working in his father's In-N-Outs at an early age.
 Over the next 20 years, the chain experienced a period of rapid growth under Rich's leadership, expanding to 93 restaurants.
 In June 1988, In-N-Out opened its 50th location, in Thousand Palms, California.

 The first location outside of the Los Angeles metropolitan area opened in San Diego County in 1990, the 57th location in the chain.
 In 1992, In-N-Out opened its first non-Southern California restaurant, in Las Vegas, Nevada.
 Its first Northern California location opened the following year in Modesto.
 Expansion then spread to Northern California, including the San Francisco Bay Area, while additional Las Vegas-area restaurants were added.
 After opening the 93rd In-N-Out store in Fresno, California, on December 15, 1993, Rich Snyder and four other passengers died in a plane crash on approach to John Wayne Airport in Orange County, California.
-The charter aircraft they were on had been following a Boeing 757 in for landing, became caught in its wake turbulence, and crashed.
-The ensuing crash investigation led to the Federal Aviation Administration requirement for an adequate distance between heavy aircraft and following light aircraft to allow wake turbulence to diminish.

 Upon Rich Snyder's death, Guy Snyder assumed the presidency in January 1994 and continued the company's aggressive expansion until he died from an overdose of painkillers in 1999.
-Under his leadership, In-N-Out's 100th location was opened in Gilroy, California on November 10, 1994.
+Under his leadership, In-N-Out's 100th location was opened in Gilroy, California, on November 10, 1994.
 He was president for nearly six years, expanding In-N-Out from 93 to 140 locations.
 His mother Esther subsequently took over the presidency.